Hospital Rosales: Architecture

 Hospital Rosales was built on a hill then on the outskirts of San Salvador.
 The hospital consists of three 2-story buildings built in a neoclassical and neo-Gothic style.
+The main structure was erected using a then-popular and innovative building technique known as the Danly system, invented by the Belgian engineer Joseph Danly.
+The Danly system consisted in the erection of a wrought iron structure, strengthened with cast iron connecting pieces and clad with thin, galvanized and embossed prefabricated iron panels.
 The hospital has a statue of Rosales in its central rose garden.
 A metal bridge on the hospital grounds used to cross the now-paved Coco stream.